‘Terrified’ Spain flood victim reveals scale of devastation: ‘It’s apocalyptic’

-‘Everything looks apocalyptic’: Spain flood victim says her entire home was engulfed in less than ten minutes
+‘Everything looks apocalyptic’: Spain flood victim says her entire home was engulfed in less than 10 minutes

 ‘By the time they warned homes were flooding, mine was already underwater’